chesdenis/ask-ai/ReadMe.md

 ## How to use AskAI
 ### Answers formats:
-  - History here [your-file-name].history.md - this is all history of your conversation with AI model;
+  - Conversation here [your-file-name].conversation.md - this is all conversation with AI model;
   - Answer in [your-file-name].answer.md - this is last answer from AI model;
   - Short summary in [your-file-name].summary.md - this is summary of all your conversation;

 ### How to ask simple question:
-  - Run AskAI and type your general question, press enter and see results in created md file inside temp folder.
-If you want you can move that file to your workspace
+  - Run AskAI and type your general question, press enter and see results in terminal
-  - See answers and summary files

 ### How to ask question with context:
   - Create/Open any md file in your workspace (see "How to organize AI workspace") and put your question, for example: